How clubs can go about risk management

 Risk Management aims to identify, assess, manage and review risks.
 A guide may be necessary to help clubs effectively carry out Risk Management.
 Bushwalking NSW has published Risk Management Guidelines to assist club management committees carry out their Duty of Care.
 In order to carry out their Duty of Care, clubs should emphasise that safety is the responsibility of everybody, and all participants in activities should be responsible for their own safety.

 - minors (persons under 18) are allowed on activities and under what conditions

-- the club wishes to set minimum nos on walks
+- the club wishes to set minimum numbers on walks

 - non insured activities will be permitted and under what conditions.